 Managing our risks

-Risk management is essential to ensuring the sustainability of our operations, especially during the current circumstances.
+Risk management is essential to ensuring the sustainability of our operations.
 The tables below summarise how we are managing our most material risks.

 Legal & compliance

 The interpretation and enforcement of Myanmar laws and regulations can involve uncertainty.

 The ongoing political and health crisis cause more complexity and might encourage unethical business conduct.